divan/simulation/README.md

 # P2P messaging simulation toolkit
 ---
-This repository holds different simulators for exploring and researching p2p networks and messaging related to Status.
+This repository holds different simulators for exploring and researching p2p networks and messaging.

 Original intent of these simulators is to provide stats and resulting traces/logs for further analysis and visualization.